farin/JCloisterZone/future.md

 * error message bar can be dismissed
 * fix: "2-tiles bug" - if playing with GQ11 & King and Scount - at game and counter still shows 2 tiles
 * fix: can't place on tower if there isn't normal placement possibility
+* fix: It is not possible to place the phantom as an abbot on a German monastery

 ## Roadmap